 Laura Emde

-She is currently on the news staff at The Huntington News.
-Previously, she was on co-op at Boston Globe Media as the Boston.com Community Co-op and Deputy Lifestyle Editor at The Huntington News.
+She is currently on co-op at Boston Globe Media as the Audience Engagement Co-op and on news staff at The Huntington News.
+Previously, she was Deputy Lifestyle Editor at The Huntington News and the Boston.com Community Co-op at Boston Globe Media.

 Featured Articles